nscaledev/uni-specifications/specifications/providers/openstack/flavors_and_images.md

 `unikorn:os:version`specifies the version of the operating system (e.g., 24.04, 20.04).

-`unikorn:packages` is an optional list of installed packages, particularly helpful for filtering images based on the software stack they contain.
+`unikorn:package:*` is an optional list of installed packages, particularly helpful for filtering images based on the software stack they contain (e.g. unikorn:package:kubernetes: x.y.z).

 The GPU fields are optional, the existence of `gpu_vendor` defines this as compatible with a GPU flavor, and the `gpu_models` and `gpu_driver_version` are required.
 The `gpu_models` is formatted as a CSV, and must correspond exactly to values defined by flavor mapping.

-The Kubernetes fields are optional and only defined when intended to be used for deployment of Kubernetes services.

 The virtualization fields define where the image can be used, `any` means it can be used anywhere, `baremetal` and `virtualized` indicate it can be only used on flavors that match that usage.